-When a high level is applied on MODE1, the circuit is in configuration C (direct connection to a microcontroller configuration, see figure 15 page 19).
+When a high level is applied on MODE1, the circuit is in configuration C (see Figure 26).
 The demodulated data are sent through DOUT.

 The AM pin is set as a VDD referenced input pin receiving the AM command.
 Forcing high and low levels on AM achieves the amplitude modulation by switching on/off both antenna drivers.
 Meanwhile, this amplitude modulation can be monitored on DOUT.
 This allows antenna short and open circuit diagnosis.

 The circuit can be put into standby mode by applying a low level on the MODE2 pin.
 In standby mode, the oscillator and most of the internal biasing currents are switched off.
-Therefore, the functions (tag reader, ISO 9141 interface) are inactive except the voltage regulator.
+Therefore, the functions (tag reader and ISO 9141 interface) are inactive except for the voltage regulator.
 The driver outputs TD1 and TD2 are frozen in their state (high or low level) before entering into standby mode.
 DOUT forces a low level.

 The ISO 9141 interface K is standalone and can be directly controlled by the input pin Tx and monitored by the output Rx.
 Applying a logic high level on Tx switches the output driver K on (dominant zero state when an external pull-up resistor is connected between K and VBAT).
 Applying a logic low level turns the driver off (one recessive state).